naturalis/role_treebase/README.md

 ### What role_treebase affects

+* Packages:
-* Package: tomcat6  (WARNING: End of Life Q4 2016) :-(
+	- tomcat6  (WARNING: End of Life Q4 2016) :-(
+	- postgresql
+	- apache2
+* Directory's:
-* Directory: /var/lib/tomcat6 will be overwritten with Treebase specific settings.
+	- '/var/lib/tomcat6' will be overwritten with Treebase specific settings.
+	- '/opt/letsencrypt' and '/etc/letsencrypt' will be created for ssl certificates.
 * Database: postgresql database with 3 users (owner, read and app)

 ### Setup Requirements

-* Database dump
+* Dump from treebase database

 ### Installation